bsmith89/longev-mgen/doc/submission.md

 with in this manuscript. -->
 A small number of these were split for both spiked and unspiked samples, which we used to validate this procedure.
-For each, 150 uL of this
+For each, 150 &micro;L of this
 sample was transferred for extraction using the MoBio PowerMag Microbiome kit.
 Metagenomic libraries were prepared using standard